 Ulysse Nardin introduced the El Toro timepiece at Baselworld 2010 last month.
 The “Moonstruck” style case comes in a 43 mm diameter, in either gold or platinum.
-Inside, is UN’s legendary perpetual calendar movement, the automatic calibre UN-32.
-This in-house COSC-certified chronometer movement has 34 jewels, a white gold rotor and 45-hour power reserve.
-The bezel and pushpieces are black ceramic.
+Inside, is UN’s legendary perpetual calendar movement, the automatic caliber UN-32.
+This in-house COSC-certified chronometer movement has 34 jewels, a white gold rotor and a 45-hour power reserve.
+The bezel and pushers are made of black ceramic.